DworkinLab/GettingStartedDworkinLab/GettingStarted_FlyLab.md

 5- Report any possible sources of contamination to me immediately.
 I will not be upset if we catch it early, I will likely be much less pleased if it is left un-checked, and spreads.

-6- If a fly falls off of the CO2 plate while you are workin, DO NOT USE IT.
+6- If a fly falls off of the CO2 plate while you are working, DO NOT USE IT.
 Treat it as a source of contamination.
 Similarly if there is a fly on the plate that looks wrong (i.e. it is off on one corner of the plate), assume that it is a source of contamination and remove it immediately.
 It is also important to check the CO2 plate for any stray flies that may have landed on the plate, or did not fall into the morgue BEFORE putting a new set of flies on the plate.

 7- Organize yourself well before setting up mass crosses.
 When you are performing a lot of crosses all at once (say more than 10), the possibility of contamination can increase very quickly.
 It is very important that you organize everything very well before you start the fly work (pre-labeling vials, like with a molecular experiment).
 Again, it is EXTREMELY IMPORTANT to check and re-check labels, and the flies you are working with because it is very easy to get strains mixed up when you are working with a lot of them.
 Develop some protocols to double-check your work.